Root Cause Analysis: Track down anomalies in your data

 To examine this anomalous data point using Root Cause Analysis, follow these steps:

-In this example, the December 30th data point is inside the range of statistically "normal" values—but only just.
+In this example, the December 30 data point is inside the range of statistically normal values, but close to the edge.

 Click on the data point to bring up the Microscope.
 Then click Run Root Cause Analysis.
 Scroll down to view the Root Cause Analysis tab.

-At this point, Amplitude will scan the properties of the anomalous event and compare them to a baseline.
-It will then generate a time-series graph for each property, so you can see how each value tracks with the anomalous data point.
+Amplitude scans the properties of the anomalous event and compares them to a baseline.
+It then generates a time-series graph for each property, so you can understand how each value tracks with the anomalous data point.

 You can expand any of these graphs into a standalone Event Segmentation chart by clicking Open Chart for the graph you're interested in.

 You can also give feedback on the chart by clicking the thumbs-up or thumbs-down icon.
-This tells Amplitude whether you found the chart useful or not, and will help improve the ranking algorithm over time.
+This tells Amplitude whether you found the chart useful or not, and helps improve the ranking algorithm over time.

-RCA scans event properties in batches of thirty, in order to present you with results for the most relevant properties first.
-From time to time, RCA will automatically pause scanning, so as to avoid overwhelming you with graphs.
-If you want RCA to scan more properties, click Continue Scanning.
+RCA scans event properties in batches of 30 to present the most relevant properties first.
+RCA automatically pauses scanning to avoid overwhelming you with graphs.
+To scan more properties, click Continue Scanning.

 Holidays are frequently the cause of anomalous data points.
-The Microscope will alert you if the anomaly you're investigating falls on a holiday.
+The Microscope alerts you if the anomaly you're investigating falls on a holiday.

 Amplitude automatically starts scanning with the thirty most-queried properties.
 If you'd like a specific event property to be included in future scans, click Configure to open the Configure Analysis modal.
 Then click Select property... and select the property you're interested in from the list.